Computational Safety for Generative AI: A Hypothesis Testing Perspective: Introduction

-To bridge AI safety and signal processing, this paper presents an overview of computational safety for GenAI, consolidates numerous computational AI safety problems through the lens of a unified detection task in signal processing, and provides comprehensive technical information to elucidate how signal processing methodologies can facilitate and enhance the development of AI safety tools.
+To bridge AI safety and signal processing, this paper presents an overview of computational safety for GenAI, consolidates numerous computational AI safety problems through the lens of a unified hypothesis testing framework in signal processing, and provides comprehensive technical information to elucidate how signal processing methodologies can facilitate and enhance the development of AI safety tools.
+This paper's signal-processing-centric perspective differs from the broad range of recent progress in attacks and defenses for GenAI in existing AI safety literature, such as \cite{chua2024ai,ma2025safety,bereska2024mechanistic}, or in-depth discussions of AI safety in particular domains \cite{sangwan2023cybersecurity,ullrich2024ai}.
 The rest of the paper is organized as follows.
 First, we provide background on mainstream GenAI models and preliminaries on hypothesis testing and common evaluation metrics.
 Next, we formally introduce the signal processing framework for computational AI safety.
 We then examine two representative use cases in AI safety -- jailbreak detection and mitigation, and AI-generated content.
 Finally, we provide our perspective on the position of AI safety and discuss several ongoing research challenges and opportunities at the intersection of signal processing and AI safety.